jgorton23/Coms327/README.md

-# Project 2 - Part A
+# Project 2 - Part B

 ## Features Implemented
-This program will read in a 2DCA from a file and simulate steps according to Conway's game of life every time the user presses enter, until a different character is typed.
+This program simulates a CA according to Conway's Game of Life.

-It requires a command line input for
-- file path to initilizer file

-It will print the current state of the CA after each transition, and run a new transition each time the user presses enter
+The user has the option to simulate a random CA of 3 sizes, allowing pausing, resuming, clearing, randomizing, and single step functionality.

+Alternatively the user can load a file from their computer using an explorer, up to 600 cells wide or tall, and have it be simulated.
 ## How to Execute the Program
-To run the program make sure you are in the base project directory, type `make` in the terminal, then type
+To run the program make sure you are in the base project directory, type `make` in the terminal, then type `./gol`

-`./gol <path/to/relevant/file>`
+Then the user can use on-screen buttons to control the actions.